funatsufumiya/git-lfs-agent-scp/README.md

 ## Install

-- NOTE: check [Releases page](https://github.com/funatsufumiya/git-lfs-agent-scp/releases) for pre-built binaries (unzip it and move to `/usr/local/bin` or `C:¥Windows¥System32`).
+- Download pre-built executable binary from [Releases page](https://github.com/funatsufumiya/git-lfs-agent-scp/releases) (unzip it and move to `/usr/local/bin` or `C:¥Windows¥System32`).

 Clone the source and run: